 Museums - Native Art Studies Program

 All classes are for adults (18 and older) unless otherwise described.
-Classes run from October through April.
+Seasonal class brochures are available in September.

 Native Arts Studies Class Registration Form - download, print, fill out the form and mail to: Totem Heritage Center, 629 Dock St., Ketchikan, Alaska 99901.
 Contact the Totem Heritage Center at (907) 225-5900 for more information and to register for classes over the phone.
 If you are interested in applying to KIC for an Esther Shea Scholarship you will need to register with THC first and then contact KIC for a scholarship application.

 Open Craft Night - every Thursday, 6-9pm, mid-October through mid-April.
 Everyone is welcome to come work on their Northwest Coast art projects.
 A fun evening of new and old friends and time to work on your art.
 Projects do not need to be from THC classes.

 The Alaska State Council on the Arts and the CIRI Foundation are pleased to provide the Alaska Native Artist Resource Workbook to assist Alaska Native artists in furthering their artistic careers.